ruialmeida51/lumbridge-android/README.md

 # Loom (Previously Lumbridge) - Android Financial App

-Lumbridge is a simple financial app built for Android using and learning Jetpack Compose.
-It was created as a passion project to help manage day-to-day tasks and is open-source just for the love of the game.
+Loom is a simple financial app built for Android using and learning Jetpack Compose.
+It was created as a passion project to help manage day-to-day tasks and is open-source just for the love of the game, but eventually grew to a more solid piece.
 If you're interested, feel free to use it, improve it, or fork it!

 ---

 ## 🎯 Project Purpose

-Lumbridge is more than just a financial utility app — it's a playground for me to learn and experiment with **Jetpack Compose** and modern Android development.
-The app includes several financial tools that I personally find useful, but it's entirely open to contributions, feature requests, and improvements!
+As stated before, it started a playground for me to learn and experiment with **Jetpack Compose** and modern Android development.
+However, my SO and friends around me saw use in this so I decided to keep adding features to it that they found useful.
+Eventually, it grew to a sizeable app, enough to be shared with everyone.
+I stand that open-source is the way to go, and I probably made and will continue to make a bunch of mistakes and less optimal choices during this development but, as coding usual is, this is a best effort to provide both learning material if anyone finds it interesting enough and a way to find people willing to contribute if they so desire.
+It's entirely open to more contributions, feature requests, and improvements!

 ---

 ## ⚠️ Disclaimer 🇵🇹

-**Please note:** The **Net Salary Calculator** and **Tax Calculations** in Lumbridge are currently tailored to **Portugal's tax system**.
+**Please note:** The **Net Salary Calculator** and **Tax Calculations** in Loom are currently tailored to **Portugal's tax system**.
 As such, they may not be accurate or applicable to other countries.
-Stay tuned for future updates that could include broader support!
+I made this so other countries calculations can be added with "relative ease", and quotes are mandatory here as it's nevery easy to introduce an entirely new tax system into an app.
+But if you feel that's the only thing missing to use the app, why not create it yourself? 😄

 ---

-You can place this disclaimer near the "Notable Features" section or wherever you think it will get the most visibility!
 ## 💡 Some notable features

-- **Track Expenses**: Easily manage your day-to-day expenses.
-- **Net Salary Calculator**: Easily check how much your salary is discounted to the IRS and budget accordingly
-- **Mortgage Calculator**: Plan & Manage your mortgage with a simple overview of the next payment and simulator
-- **Simple UI**: Built 100% with **Jetpack Compose**, with minimal dependencies.
+---

+### Feed
+* 🗞️ Dynamic RSS Feed, customizable with your links

+### Tools
+* 🛍️ Tools: Shopping Lists for day-to-day shopping & tracking
+* 🗒️ Notes for mental scribbles
+* 🗓️ Reminders for tasks with a subset of notification timings
+* 💰 Net Salary Calculator
+* 💱 Currency Converter

+### Expenses

+* 💸 Keep track of your expenses and surplus money

+### Overview

+* 🏦 Keep track of your loans, how much you'll pay on the next cycle, their status, how much you still owe, etc.
+* 💰 Create a financial profile where you can see how much your net salary is, allocate your earnings and understand your deductions.

+### Profile

+* 🧒 Create your user profile and select country of choice.
+* ⚙️ Define app settings such as: Locale, Enable/Disable Notifications, Enable/Disable Dark Mode
+* 🧑‍💻Check source code & give feedback
+* .. other redundant pages such as edit loans & edit financial profile.

 ---